-Be prepared with materials you can share online or off.
-Things like business cards are inexpensive, easy to hand out, and give you credibility.
+Be prepared with custom resources you can share both online and in person.
 You should always have something with you that represents your company's mission and image that you can hand to a lead.
-These materials should be transferred to online resources, such as a website, as a digital presence is crucial to success.
+The same concepts apply in online forums; a digital presence is crucial to success.

-12. Get creative with promotional products and give them away at the next networking event you attend.
+10. Get creative with promotional products and give them away at the next trade show or networking event you attend.

-The digital world has made marketing easy and affordable, but that doesn't mean you shouldn't get out into the world to promote your business.
-Even if your business is primarily online, you should consider adding networking to your marketing tactics.
+Even if your business is primarily online, consider adding networking to your marketing tactics.
 Remember, success in business is about relationships, and networking allows you to make the types of relationships that lead to sales, referrals, and other important business growth.

 13. Write an elevator pitch.

 15. Introduce yourself to other local business owners or join a formal networking group such as Business Network International.